Global existence for non-homogeneous incompressible inviscid fluids in presence of Ekman pumping: Local well-posedness

 together with the kinetic energy balance

 As $ \mathfrak{D}_{\alpha}^{\g}(\rho, u) \cdot u \geq 0$, this latter relation in particular implies, together with \eqref{est:rho-inf}, that

 It remains to show that also the high regularity norms remain globally bounded.
 For this, the key point will be the following continuation criterion in terms of the velocity field \emph{only}.
-Such a criterion improves the ones of \cite{D1, D:F}, which involved in addition a low regularity norm of the pressure gradient, and extends the one of \cite{Korean}, which considered only the case of high Sobolev regularity, to the class of Besov spaces with critical regularity.
+Such a criterion improves the ones of \cite{D1, D:F} (stated for the case $\alpha=0$), which involved in addition a low regularity norm of the pressure gradient, and extends the one of \cite{Korean} (again, stated for the case $\alpha=0$ only), which considered only the case of high Sobolev regularity, to the class of Besov spaces with critical regularity.

+As already remarked at the beginning of this section, we point out that the next statement holds true for any $\alpha\in\R$, even though we state it only for $\alpha\geq0$.
+In particular, it holds true also for the non-homogeneous incompressible Euler equations, corresponding to the case $\alpha=0$.